rust-stuco/lectures/week9/slides.md

 2 |     Cons(i32, Box<List>),
   |               ++++    +
 ```
-* Rust is upset because we've defined a type with _infinite size_
+* The compiler is complaining because we've defined a type with _infinite size_
 * The suggestion is to use a `Box<List>`